generalized-intelligence/GAAS/README.md

 ## Getting Started

-To build the project, setup all dependencies and run:
+To build the project, setup all dependencies, run:

     ./build_all.sh